 Domain names are the one topic that generates the most questions — and can cause the most trouble if not handled correctly.
 Don’t worry.
 It’s very simple.

 Here are some facts.
 If you don’t see your answer here and/or you have specific questions, just ask.
 Everything about your domain name is very, very important.
-So get yourself educated before you dive in.
+So get yourself educated before you get into trouble.

 1. What’s a domain name?

 It’s the address where people find your website.
 BeeLineDesign.com is mine.
 Upper and lower case don’t matter in domain names.
 You can use dashes like this – and dots . but not much else as far as symbols.
 When you print it on business cards, you can use the upper and lower case to make it more readable.